IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 You also need to be logged into the OpenShift CLI (command-line interface) using web terminal.
 Follow the instructions in the [Login section](https://github.com/IBM/openshift-workshop-was/tree/master/labs/Openshift/IntroOpenshift#login) to login to OpenShift CLI.

-Clone the GitHub repository with the lab artifacts, if you have not already done so.
+Clone the GitHub repository with the lab artifacts, **only if you have not already done so**.
 Run the following commands on your web terminal:
 ```
 git clone https://github.com/IBM/opneshift-workshop-was.git
 ```